Fitzharrys School

-Fitzharrys School, is a coeducational secondary school and sixth form located in Abingdon-on-Thames, Oxfordshire, England.
+Fitzharrys School is a coeducational secondary school and sixth form located in Abingdon-on-Thames, Oxfordshire, England.
 There are about 650 students attending.
 The headteacher since March 2020 is Will Speke, who took over from Jonathan Dennett.
-The school emblem that adorns the gateway and uniform badges depicts three Harriers on a light blue background.
+The school emblem that adorns the gateway and uniform badges depicts three harriers on a light blue background.

 School status

 Until November 2018, it was a community school administered by Oxfordshire County Council.
 It joined John Mason School and Rush Common School to form the Abingdon Learning Trust, converting to an Academy.

 Since 2005, Fitzharrys School has held the status of a specialist school for technology.
 The specialist school status is a joint partnership between the three state secondary schools in Abingdon: Fitzharrys, John Mason School and Larkmead School.
-As part of the change in status and increased funding many new investments have been made.